IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 **Note:** If quota is enabled on file systems and filesets, then the snapshot restore may fail.
 Disable quota prior to restore and enable quota after the snapshot restore.
 Alternatively, unmount the file system and perform the snapshot restore.

 **Note:** The script must be exectured as instance user on the server where the instance was running.
 The script requires that the instance is stopped.
 When running the script on one server while the instance is running on another server, the script does not detect this and performs the restore operation while the instance may be running on another server.
 This will cause the instance to become unavailable and potentially corrupted.

+**Note:** When running isnap-restore.sh in automated mode (no GUI is used) and the instance home directory is not accessible, then it requires to run isnap-restore.sh two times.
+The first time isnap-restore.sh restores the instance home directory but fails to start the db2 because it could not source the environment initially.
+Prior running isnap-restore.sh a second time, login as instance user again to source the environment.
+After the second run, the db2 will be started, set to write resume and the instance is started in maintenance mode.
+Note, after the first run, the instance could be started manually, without running isnap-restore.sh again.
+Follow these steps:
+•	Logout as instance user
+•	Login as instance user
+•	Run: db2start
+•	Run: db2 restart db $dbName write resume
+•	Change to the server instance directory (may be the same as instance user home directory)
+•	Run: dsmserv maintenance
+After the instance started in maintenance mode and was verified, then halt the instance and start it normally.